-Looking for something easy to put together that will entertain your little one while you get some spring cleaning done?
-(Or maybe just while you have 5 minutes of needed Mom-Time!)
+Looking for a low prep activity to put together that will entertain your toddler or preschooler while you get some spring cleaning done?
+(Or maybe you just need 5 minutes of “mom time.”)

-The preschooler was excited to see his “bendy bunny” from last year.
-The crinkly grass was quite a hit.
+My preschooler was excited to see his “bendy bunny” from last year, and the crinkly grass was quite a hit.

 What I love about sensory bins is that you can easily make them for a broader range of ages just by changing a few things.